Former Bookstore Re-engineered for Hands-on Learning

-The space will also be open to other university departments, says Hartman, and it dovetails with the university’s growing DifferenceMakers
+The space will also be open to other university departments, says Hartman, and it dovetails with the university’s growing DifferenceMakers effort.

 “The Engineering maker space will support UMass Lowell DifferenceMakers as they invent new solutions and new products for the 21st century,” says Steven Tello, associate vice chancellor for Entrepreneurship & Economic Development.
 “This space reflects the College of Engineering’s commitment to integrating innovation and entrepreneurship into the engineering curriculum.
 The university is a national leader in this regard, developing programs like DifferenceMaker and facilities like the maker space that will encourage and support entrepreneurial learning and initiatives among our students for generations to come.”

 Hartman knows he will field requests for work space once people see the vast room.